-This program provides crisis intervention services for survivors within their own communities, respecting their personal needs and choices.
+AFSSA provides crisis intervention services for survivors within their own communities, respecting their personal needs and choices.
 Our advocates offer case management, advocacy for legal and immigration matters, individual and group counseling and hotline services.
-Additionally, the program helps clients receive basic needs assistance such as shelter, food and safety planning.
+Additionally, we help clients receive basic needs assistance such as shelter, food and safety planning.
 We provide all services in the language that the survivor best identifies with.

-This program provides advocacy, crisis intervention, and accompaniment services to survivors of stranger and non-stranger sexual assault.
-Advocates specifically trained in sexual violence related issues as approved by the Office Of Attorney General Sexual Assault Training Program, will provide assistance to victims in a manner that is culturally grounded and trauma-informed.
+AFSSA provides advocacy, crisis intervention, and accompaniment services to survivors of sexual assault.
+Advocates specifically trained in sexual violence provide assistance to victims in a manner that is culturally grounded and trauma-informed.

 Services include: hospital accompaniment, crisis intervention, and advocacy 24 hours, 7 days a week via hotline and in-person.
 Staff members are available to provide clients accompaniment to hospitals, law enforcement offices, prosecutors’ offices and courts.
 Additionally, clients can receive assistance with applying for protective orders, reporting the crime, access therapeutic counseling, receive safety planning and assistance with basic needs such as food and shelter.

 Walk-in appointments are accepted during the office hours of 8am-5pm, Monday to Friday.
 If you need immediate assistance, please contact the hotline to notify us to expect your arrival.

 For immediate phone assistance call the hotline at Toll-Free, 24-Hour Hotline: 1-877-281-8371 or (local) 512-651-3743.